SalomePlatform/adao/doc/en/reference.rst

 .. index:: single: DirectOperator
 .. index:: single: TangentOperator
 .. index:: single: AdjointOperator

+**It is recommended not to use this third functional form without a solid numerical or physical reason.
+A performance improvement is not a good reason to use the implementation complexity of this third functional form.
+Only an inability to use the first or second forms justifies the use of the third.**

 This third form give more possibilities to control the execution of the three functions representing the operator, allowing advanced usage and control over